chrisprideC9/migration_script/README.md

   - AI-based GPT matching as a final fallback

 - **Integration with SEO data:**
-  - Cross-references data from Ahrefs and Google Search Console
+  - Cross-references data from Ahrefs and optionally Google Search Console
-  - Prioritizes important URLs based on traffic, keywords, and impressions
+  - Prioritizes important URLs based on traffic, keywords, and impressions (if available)
   - Generates priority scores to focus on high-value redirects

 - **User-friendly interface:**